 Make sure that you have someone available even if they are inside that you can call for when you need to take a little breather or go to the bathroom.
 Make sure that you have a phone that you can use outside.
 Either your mobile phone or a cordless phone that will work outside.

 Make your lunch before your sale, have a plan for someone to bring it, or plan on having it delivered.
-If youíre going to have it delivered, order it before youíre already hungry or pre-order it for timed delivery.
+If youíre going to have it delivered, order it before youíre already hungry or pre-order it for a timed delivery.

 Other things to consider before your sale

 One of the best selling items at all of my garage sales have been drinks and snacks.
 Hey, your customers will get hungry and thirsty too.
 Stock up on some soft drinks, ice and/or make some lemonade or ice tea.
 If you have kids, thatís a great way to get them involved.
 Make some brownies, cookies, buy some doughnuts.
 Heck, if youíre going to order Pizza delivery, why not buy an extra pie and sell them per piece!